18 Tiny Log Homes Under 400 Square Foot

 4. Blue Sky

-With a large bathroom and a sleeping area which feels open plan, yet private all at the same time, this home has been cleverly designed to make the most of all the space.
+With a large bathroom and a sleeping area that feels open plan, yet private all at the same time, this home has been cleverly designed to make the most of all the space.

 The porch leads through to the living area, and the kitchen sticks out from the building slightly, to provide as much space as possible.